-COMM-C 322 Advanced Interpersonal Communication (3 cr.)
+COMM-C 322 Advanced Interpersonal Communication

+(3 cr.)
 P: C180 or permission of instructor.
 Covers core components of the study of interpersonal communication: perception, systems, exchange theoretical approaches; methods of research in interpersonal communication; content (topic) areas such as intimate relationships and friendships.
 Includes applications of interpersonal communication theory/research.

 COMM-G 100 Introduction to Communication Studies (3 cr.)
-P: reading placement of at least 80, and placement in W131.
 Survey course of history, theory, and practice in each of six major areas: rhetoric and public address, theatre arts, interpersonal/ organizational communication, small group dynamics, public communication, and mass media studies.
 For each of the areas examined, students will apply theory to practice, thereby learning to become more effective communicators.
+PUL=1A

 COMM-G 300 Independent Study (1-8 cr.)
 Research or practical experience in various departmental areas as selected by the student prior to registration, outlined in consultation with the instructor, and approved by the department.
 If a practicum experience, it must represent a minimum of 45 clock hours of practical application per credit hour.
 A student shall take no more than a total of 9 credit hours of G300 and G491.
+PUL=4

 COMM-G 310 Introduction to Communication Research (3 cr.)
 Methodologies and types of data analyses for investigating communication phenomena.
 Students will acquire knowledge and competencies that will allow them to understand and address the process of communication research and relevant communication research issues.
+PUL=1B impact of programming on individuals; media construction of social institutions; media issues in the global village.
+PUL=2